PaddlePaddle/docs/docs/install/pip/linux-pip_en.md

 [The Python Package Index(PyPI)]( https://pypi.org/ ）It is a package manager for Python.
 This document introduces the PyPI installation method.
 The PyPI installation package provided by PaddlePaddle supports distributed training (multiple computers and multiple cards) and TensorRT reasoning functions.

 * You don't need to install CUDA, CUDNN, NCCL and other software anymore.
-The WHL package already comes with it, just install the WHL package directly
+The Paddle WHL package already comes with it, just install the Paddle WHL package directly

 ## Environmental preparation